Frequently Asked Questions

 I have not received the COVID-19 vaccine.
 Do I need to wear a mask?

 Yes.
 Individuals who are not vaccinated against COVID-19 ought to wear a face mask in Virginia Tech spaces to protect themselves.

 What about face shields?

-Instructors will be required to wear face masks.
+Instructors can choose to wear face masks.
 Face shields are not a viable alternative because plexiglass only diverts aerosols, whereas face masks remove aerosols.
 Plexiglass is only useful for brief, face-to-face interactions.